tomfriwel/notes/tools/nestjs.md

 $ nest new project-name
 ```

 This will create a default project, and run `$ yarn start` will listen localhost port 3000.
+If you want auto reload when you change code, use `$ yarn start:dev`.

 I use `Nginx`, so I need setup like below:
 ```conf